Wílmer López: Club career

 López made his debut in the Costa Rican Primera División on 5 January 1992 playing with Carmelita against ASODELI also scoring his first league goal in that match.
-The following next season, he was bought by Alajuelense, becoming one of the most beloved players and a crowd favorite, playing 13 seasons and winning 7 Costa Rican Championships, 3 Copa Interclubes UNCAF championships and 1 CONCACAF Champions' Cup, being part of the team that won 4 national championships in a row (1999–2000–2002–2003).
-He was named the best player of the national tournament for two seasons in a row before moving to Deportes Tolima in Colombia, whom he left very soon due to contractual problems, and again during another season, when he returned to Costa Rica.
+The following next season, he was bought by Alajuelense, becoming one of the most beloved players and a crowd favorite, playing 13 seasons and winning 7 Costa Rican Championships, 3 Copa Interclubes UNCAF championships and 1 CONCACAF Champions' Cup, being part of the team that won 4 consecutive national championships (1999 to 2003).
+He was named the best player of the national tournament for two consecutive seasons before moving to Deportes Tolima in Colombia, whom he left very soon due to contractual problems, and again during another season, when he returned to Costa Rica.
 He also played the Copa Merconorte and the Copa Sudamericana.

 Nicknamed El Pato (The Duck), the midfielder also played for Pérez Zeledón.
 He is also known as El Ingeniero (The Engineer) due to his amazing ability to create plays with short and long passes and also for his fast thinking that made him one of the best midfielders in the region during the '90s and the early 2000s.
 After 2003, he suffered multiple injuries that made him lose a lot of games and he never regained his earlier abilities as a player, although he was still loved by the crowd and gave a few good games along the road to the end of the 2007 season when his contract expired and the team decided not to hire him again.
 It was a very sad day for all the Alajuelense's fans.
 Every time Pérez Zeledón played at the Alejandro Morera Soto stadium, his former fans waited for him singing and clapping every time he touched the ball, letting him know he still was in their hearts.
 López totalled 478 league matches and 80 goals for Liga.
 He also played 92 international club games for them.
 He played 550 league games in total.